 Mr. Gatlin is Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization, after starting his legal career as a Briefing Attorney to Justice William J. Boyce of the Texas Fourteenth Court of Appeals in Houston.
 Mr. Gatlin has extensive experience briefing cases before state and federal courts at both the trial and appellate levels, including the United States Supreme Court.
 In addition, Mr. Gatlin has served as a leader of legal writing and motions practice, while also mentoring young attorneys and law clerks.

-Mr. Gatlin has built upon his passions for employment law and mentoring attorneys by creating a new course (with considerable guidance from and thanks to Professors Richard Carlson, David East, and Lisa Dahm) focused on drafting and negotiating employment agreements that is now offered and taught by Mr. Gatlin as an Adjunct Professor at South Texas College of Law in Houston.
-Mr. Gatlin has also written and presented regularly on a wide variety of employment law topics, including participating in weekly Zoom conferences by local trade organizations to discuss how employers should respond to the COVID-19 pandemic.
+Mr. Gatlin has built upon his passions for employment law and mentoring attorneys by developing a novel practical skills course focused on drafting and negotiating employment agreements that he teaches as an Adjunct Professor at South Texas College of Law in Houston.
+Mr. Gatlin has also written and presented regularly on a wide variety of employment law topics, ranging from best practices in hiring and promotions to dealing with employment issues related to COVID-19 to the intricacies of requests for medical leave and accommodations.
 Mr. Gatlin has considerable experience speaking to clients’ workforces, employer groups, and trade associations nationwide at events and conventions, providing them with practical tips related to employment law issues within their respective industries.
+Mr. Gatlin also recently was named a member of the American Arbitration Association’s Panel of Employment Arbitrators, where he has the opportunity to sit as a neutral party and decide employment law disputes between opposing parties who have chosen to arbitrate claims rather than go to court.

 Mr. Gatlin represents clients with labor and employment issues in both government agency actions and in litigation in state and federal courts nationwide.
 Mr. Gatlin also plays a significant role in clients’ efforts to prevent lawsuits and to comply with state and federal employment laws.
 Prior to law school, Mr. Gatlin spent seven years in the television news industry, working in the capacities of reporter, anchor, and director over the course of his broadcasting career.
 Mr. Gatlin is happily married with two young children and lives in Fulshear, Texas.